SEARCH

 From there, it’s all about the interior space of the greenhouse and how you will access it.
 Most have a door at one end: mine has interior windows which open to our covered patio.
 It’s a shame to waste space for accessing the plants if you don’t need to—especially in a smaller space.

-There are a lot of free plans online but I could not find anything in the style or size I wanted so instead I adapted existing plans.
+For design options, there are a lot of free plans online but I could not find anything in the style or size I wanted so instead I adapted existing plans.

 The design is inspired by this barn greenhouse by Ana White which is a freestanding 8×12-foot greenhouse.
 Mine is 3×12-feet.
 So, I had to rework the plan to fit my situation.
 I swear it took longer for me to think through the plan than it did to build the thing!